palpen/palpen_articles/_posts/2017-07-22-Intro-to-Machine-Learning-Week-4.md

 comments: true
 ---

 Weeks 4 of the course introduces Neural Networks, a learning algorithm modeled after the brain.
 I discuss the algorithm at a very high level given that the details is quite involved.
-I focus instead on talking about the problem it solves, an outline of its implementation, and some issues that may arise.
+I focus instead on the problem it was designed to solve.

 <!--excerpt-->